ekrsulov/ttpe/doc/docs/plugins/catalog/edit.md

 - Smooth brush settings with tolerance adjustment
 - Path simplification controls

-**ControlPointAlignmentPanel**: Advanced panel for Bézier handle alignment
+**Point Panel (ControlPointAlignmentPanel)**: Precise point position and alignment control
+- Appears when exactly one point is selected
+- Numeric X/Y position inputs for precise coordinate editing
+- Command type and index information display
-- Appears when control points with handles are selected
+- For control points with paired handles:
-- Displays alignment information for in/out handles
-- Provides alignment type controls:
+  - Alignment type controls:
-  - **Asymmetric**: Handles move independently
+    - **Independent**: Handles move independently
+    - **Aligned**: Handles maintain opposite angles but independent lengths
-  - **Symmetric**: Handles mirror each other (same length and opposite angles)
+    - **Mirrored**: Handles mirror each other (same length and opposite angles)
-  - **Smooth**: Handles maintain opposite angles but independent lengths
+  - Expandable detailed view with handle angles and magnitudes
 - Command type conversion (M, L, C, Z)
 - Point manipulation operations:
-  - Move to M (convert point to move command)
+  - **Move to M**: Convert last point to start a new subpath (when not at M position)
+  - **Add Z Command**: Add closing Z command to subpath (when last point is at M position)
-  - Delete Z command
+  - **Delete Z command**: Remove closing Z command from subpath (for M points)
-  - Convert Z to Line
+  - **Convert Z to Line**: Replace Z command with explicit L command (for M points)
-  - Cut subpath at point
+  - **Cut subpath at point**: Split subpath at selected point
+  - **Change to Curve/Line**: Convert between L and C command types
 - Collapsible detailed view showing:
   - Selected point coordinates
   - Handle angles and lengths